 The St Josephine Bakhita Working Party has been established to support the successful opening of the school in January 2025.
 The Working Party consists of members of Catholic education and the Diocese of Sale including Fr Denis O’Bryan.
 The Working Party provides advice and support in relation to the establishment and registration of St Josephine Bakhita Primary School including: supporting the establishment of the Catholic identity of the school, funding, building works, principal appointment, advertising, communication and enrolments.

-The principal appointment process will begin in the first half of the 2024 school year, with a view to the successful principal commencing in July 2024.
+A principal has been appointed, Mrs Karthryn Pepper.
 The principal will support the work of establishing and opening the school and building relationships with future school and parish families.
 Enrolment enquiries have opened and a formal enrolment process will occur later this year.